DeanJohnsonUK/NinjaOneVeeamStatus/README.md

   <em>Example of the generated HTML report as it appears in a NinjaOne WYSIWYG custom field</em>
 </p>

-> **Tip:** filenames with square brackets (like `example[1].jpg`) need to be URL-encoded in Markdown (`%5B` / `%5D`) to render reliably everywhere.
-If you'd rather avoid that, simply rename the file to something like `images/example-output.jpg` and update the path above — GitHub, most editors, and static site generators are all happier without brackets in image filenames.

 ## Overview

 This script runs locally on a Veeam Backup & Replication server, gathers license, service, repository, and job data via the Veeam PowerShell module, and renders it as a single HTML report.
 The report is pushed to a NinjaOne WYSIWYG custom field using `Set-NinjaProperty`, so the current backup posture is visible without opening the Veeam console.